Windows and GPT FAQ

 Users will not see these partitions exposed in Windows Explorer, nor is any recognized file system exposed to legacy programs such as Context Indexing.
 The OEM-specific and other unrecognized partitions will be visible only in the Disk Management MMC snap-in since they will not have a recognizable file system.

-What partitions are mounted by default by Windows?
+Partitions mounted by default by Windows

 Windows exposes only basic data partitions.
 Other partitions with FAT file systems may be mounted, but not exposed only programmatically.
 Only basic data partitions are assigned drive letters or mount points.